Intensive Italian through Culture – Summer Program

-The six-week Intensive Italian through Culture program is conducted entirely in Italian is open to students of all levels of language proficiency.
+The six-week Intensive Italian through Culture program is conducted entirely in Italian and is open to students of all levels of language proficiency.
 Students meet four to five days per week, totaling 100 contact hours.
-Student also participate in co-curricular cultural activities for additional 20 contact hours.
+Student also participate in co-curricular cultural activities for an additional 20 contact hours.
 In total, the program contact time is 120 hours.

 The organization of the daily program includes: